Count cells between two numbers

 End Function

-COUNTIFS function to count cells between two numbers
+Count cells between two numbers with SUMPRODUCT

 In the SUMPRODUCT-based formula, we will use boolean logic.